If you’re putting together a sales enablement strategy, you may already be covering your bases… but have you considered telling a story?

-As an interactive design agency, what we do is so intrinsically linked to sales enablement.
+As a Creative Technology Business, what we do is so intrinsically linked to sales enablement.
 We create interactive experiences and presentations that help our clients wow their customers, and win business when it really matters.

 That’s why we’re going to tell you about one of the most powerful ways to get their attention, engage and connect with them; the art of telling a good story – and making it interactive!

 Authentic storytelling is no longer something that brands can simply ignore – and the art of storytelling itself goes far beyond just marketing and communications.
 It’s an important tool to anyone dealing directly with your customers and wanting to start meaningful conversations; in other words, your sales team.

 Telling a story can help your customers engage with your brand – and telling it in a visual way will help them easily grasp your products, solutions or ideas and see their value, without them necessarily having to be given an in-depth explanation.
 It also makes you more memorable.

 We’d even go so far as to say your customers expect a story, and they expect your sales reps to be the ones who deliver, engage and make that connection.
 So, it makes sense that storytelling should be an integral part of sales enablement.

 Giving your customers a story – or even better, a visual story – is a great way to get them engaged, tap into their emotions and help them understand what you’re bringing to the table.